 - 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in Molecular Science & Technology, Chemical Engineering, Biochemical Engineering or equivalent in 3TU, IDEA League and Groningen will be admitted to the programme. - 2.
 Students who do not possess the degree mentioned in paragraph 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the admissions officer on this matter. - 3.
-In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part), - a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
-Students in possession of - a Bachelor degree in Chemistry from a Dutch university can be admitted to the Molecular Engineering and Nuclear Science and Engineering tracks of the programme including a homologation programme. - b. a Bachelor of Engineering degree in Chemical Technology or equivalent, having past the Chemical Engineering bridging minor programme of their school, will be admitted to the programme. - c. a Bachelor of Engineering degree in Chemical Technology or equivalent, not having past the Chemical Engineering bridging minor programme of their school, will be admitted to the bridging programme provided he/she has a minimum Grade Point Average of 75% (quideline).
-Completion of the bridging programme guarantees admission to the programme. - d. a Bachelor degree in Chemical Engineering from a foreign university can be admitted to the programme provided that he/she has a minimum Grade Point Average of 75% (guideline). - e. a Bachelor degree in Chemistry from a foreign university can be admitted to the Molecular Engineering and Nuclear Science and Engineering tracks of the programme including a homologation programme, provided that he/she has a minimum Grade Point Average of 75% (quideline).
+In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part), - a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period.

+4. Students in possession of

+- a Bachelor of Science degree in Chemistry from a Dutch university can be admitted to the Chemical Product Engineering and Nuclear Science and Engineering tracks of the programme including homologation courses. - b. a Bachelor of Science degree in Applied Earth Sciences or Life Science and Technology from Delft University of Technology can be admitted to the programme including homologation courses, provided he/she has a minimum Grade Point Average of 75% (guideline). - c. a Bachelor of Science degree in Chemistry from a Dutch university, or a Bachelor of Science degree in Aerospace Engineering, Applied Earth Sciences, Applied Physics, Life Science and Technology, Mechanical Engineering from Delft University of Technology having passed the Chemical Engineering bridging (minor) programme will be admitted to the programme. - d. a Bachelor of Engineering degree in Chemical Technology or equivalent, having past the TU Delft Chemical Engineering bridging minor programme at their school, will be admitted to the programme. - e. a Bachelor of Engineering degree in Chemical Technology or equivalent, not having past the TU Delft Chemical Engineering bridging minor programme at their school, will be admitted to the bridging programme provided he/she has a minimum Grade Point Average of 75% (guideline).
+Completion of the bridging programme guarantees admission to the programme. - f. a Bachelor degree in Chemical Engineering from a foreign university can be admitted to the programme provided that he/she has a minimum Grade Point Average of 75% (guideline). - g. a Bachelor degree in Chemistry from a foreign university can be admitted to the Chemical Product Engineering and Nuclear Science and Engineering tracks of the programme including a homologation programme, provided that he/she has a minimum Grade Point Average of 75% (guideline).